Amand Struve

-From 1868 to 1870 Struve was chief of construction of the Struve Bridge on the Dnieper at Kiev.
+From 1868 to 1870, Struve was the chief of construction of the Struve Bridge on the Dnieper at Kiev.
 This was the first Russian bridge in which the foundation was laid using the caisson method.
-His subsequent bridge projects included the Dnieper bridge at Kremenchug (1870–72), the Liteiny Bridge on the Neva at St. Petersburg (1875–79), and the Alexandrovsky Bridge on the Volga at Syzran (1876-1880).
+His subsequent bridge projects included the Dnieper bridge at Kremenchug (1870–1872), the Liteyny Bridge on the Neva at St. Petersburg (1875–1879), and the Alexandrovsky Bridge on the Volga at Syzran (1876–1880).

-Upon completion of the Liteiny Bridge in 1879, Struve was promoted to Major General.
+Upon completion of the Liteyny Bridge in 1879, Struve was promoted to major general.
 When his brother Gustav died in 1882 he assumed management of the works at Kolomna.

-19th Century photograph of Amand Struve.

-In Kiev Struve built a central sewerage system, horse-pulled railway (1885–86), the first electric tramway in the Russian Empire (1891–92), and a gas-powered street lighting system.
+In Kiev, Struve built a central sewerage system, horse-pulled railway (1885–1886), the first electric tramway in the Russian Empire (1891–1892), and a gas-powered street lighting system.

-Promoted to Lieutenant General in 1896, Struve died at Kolomna on 31 August (12 September) 1898.
+Promoted to lieutenant general in 1896, Struve died in Kolomna two years later.